 If you’ve been near the internet for the past decade, then you’ve definitely heard the expression “never skip leg day bro”.
 It’s basically a nod at certain people who prioritize the aesthetics of their upper body over their lower body by completely neglecting leg-oriented workouts.
 Well, you obviously don’t want to be like those people since their bodies basically lack the concept of functional strength.

-Having a leg press machine attached to your multi-gym allows you to get all the benefits of a barbell squat, most important, developing your quadriceps.
+Having a home gym with a leg press allows you to get all the benefits of a barbell squat, most important, developing your quadriceps.
 You can also change your foot positioning to put an emphasis on different muscles of your legs, such as the hamstrings, gluteus maximus, and calves.

 Looking to Buy a Home Gym?
 Here’s What to Look For